shabin5785/docker-learnings/Readme_3.md

 - atleast version 2 for docker compose file is recommended.

 - docker compose file has services section for continaers ( including run, volume,image, commands, env, ports etc), volume section and network section.

+- compose has a depends on section that can be used to build hierarchy and relationships